mxashlynn/Parquet/Documentation/Parquet_API.md

 A [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') is Entry iff:
-1, It is either Walkable or Enclosing but not both; and, 2, It has a [Furnishing](#P-ParquetClassLibrary-Parquets-ParquetStack-Furnishing 'ParquetClassLibrary.Parquets.ParquetStack.Furnishing') that is [Entry](#P-ParquetClassLibrary-Parquets-FurnishingModel-Entry 'ParquetClassLibrary.Parquets.FurnishingModel.Entry').
+1, It is either Walkable or Enclosing but not both; and, 2, It has a [FurnishingID](#P-ParquetClassLibrary-Parquets-ParquetStack-FurnishingID 'ParquetClassLibrary.Parquets.ParquetStack.FurnishingID') that is [Entry](#P-ParquetClassLibrary-Parquets-FurnishingModel-Entry 'ParquetClassLibrary.Parquets.FurnishingModel.Entry').

 ##### Returns